kljr/SpringboardVM/README.md

 machine and doing `sudo service firewall stop`

-A Vagrantfile named `Vagrantfile.custom` can be placed in the config directory to override or add to DrupalVM's and DruVMoser's Vagrant files.
+A Vagrantfile named `Vagrantfile.custom` can be placed in the config directory to override or add to DrupalVM's and SpringboardVM's Vagrant files.

 ## Credits